Oxfordshire County Council’s van and trailer permit scheme policy

 - People carriers (unless seats are removed)

 - Minibuses under 3.5 tonnes laden and no longer than 5.8 metres (19 feet) - unless seats are removed, may be asked to complete a disclaimer.
-(Note: minibuses are not allowed to tow trailers onto the HWRC sites)
+(Note: minibuses are not allowed to tow trailers onto the HWRC sites) - you may be asked to complete a domestic waste disclaimer form.

 - Specially adapted vehicles for disabled users – a dispensation letter can be provided by Oxfordshire County Council when requested by a householder